 Family therapy is an important part of rehab for a reason.
 Before getting treatment, many people do not realize how addiction affects family and friends.
-They know that their substance abuse has consequences, but it is hard to realize just how much it has changed everyone’s lives.
+They know that their substance use has consequences, but it is hard to realize just how much it has changed everyone’s lives.

 Learning About How Addiction Affects Family and Friends